-In order to encourage selected high school students to take advantage of postsecondary educational opportunities as a means of pursuing lifelong educational goals, Grace College of Divinity accepts qualified high school students into a Dual Enrollment Program.
-The intent of this program is to allow students who have demonstrated exceptional ability and motivation to take College credit courses while finishing high school.
-The Dual Enrollment program should not be confused with a cooperative program, which provides substitute and supplemental courses for the completion of high school requirements.
-This is an educational opportunity designed for exceptional students to take high school and college courses concurrently.
+In order to encourage selected high school students to take advantage of post-secondary educational opportunities as a means of pursuing lifelong educational goals, Manna University accepts qualified high school students into a Dual Enrollment Program.
+The intent of this program is to allow students who have demonstrated exceptional ability and motivation to take college-credit courses while finishing high school.
+The dual-enrollment program should not be confused with a cooperative program, which provides substitute and supplemental courses for the completion of high school requirements.
+This is an educational opportunity designed for exceptional students to take high school and university courses concurrently.